verana-labs/verifiable-trust-vpr-spec/spec.md

 ### ToIP Trust Registry QueryProtocol version 2.0

+*This section is non-normative.*

-Implementations MUST provide support for ToIP Trust Registry QueryProtocol version 2.0.
+Implementations must provide support for ToIP Trust Registry QueryProtocol version 2.0.
+This will be developed when TRQP spec stabilizes.

 ## Initial Data Requirements